darkwaterfoundation/docs/escape.md

 #### Select a Servo

-There are two servo ports on the 640 board.
-They are numbered from 1 and 2 with number 1 to the left hand side and number 2 the closest to the motor connectors.
+There are six servo ports on the ESCAPE board.
+They are numbered from 1 to 6 with number 1 to the left hand side and number 6 the closest to the power connector.

 You select a servo in the same manner as you select motors, by requesting a servo object from the controller - to select the first servo we use: